Hemenhk/strength-house/README.md

 ## Future Features

-In the future I intend to expand upon the number of exercises available, and link videos explaining how to perform each one properly, so that the user also has visual aid.
+In the future, I intend to expand upon the number of exercises available, and link videos explaining how to perform each one properly, so that the user also has visual aid.

 ## Testing